MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-customize-bpf.md

 ---

-title: How do I customize the business process flow?
+title: How do I customize my business process flow?
 (Dynamics 365 for Project Service) | MicrosoftDocs
 description: An overview of how to customize the business process flow (BPF) in Dynamics 365 Project Service.
 author: NeilWOrint
 manager: ShellyHa